French Protesters Clash With Police Over New Security Law - UrduPoint

 "The police violence has left Emmanuel Macron facing a political crisis," said the Le Monde daily.

-- 'Anger and fear' - The issue has also pressured Macron's high-flying right-wing Interior Minister Gerald Darmanin -- who was promoted to the job this summer despite being targeted by a rape probe -- with Le Monde saying tensions were growing between him and the Elysee.
+- 'Anger and fear' - The issue has also pressured the high-flying Darmanin -- who was promoted to the job this summer despite being targeted by a rape probe -- with Le Monde saying tensions were growing between him and the Elysee.

 The images of the beating of Zecler emerged days after the police were already under fire over the forcible removal of a migrant camp in central Paris.